mwenge/psychedelia/README.md

 on it.
 You're now ready to go.
 Use a Joystick in Port 2 (the REAR socket).

+### Using PSYCHEDELIA
-Using PSYCHEDELIA: I'll give various levels of information, you can enjoy even the simplest level but as you continue you'll probably want to learn how to operate the Light Synthesiser’s more complex options.
+I'll give various levels of information, you can enjoy even the simplest level but as you continue you'll probably want to learn how to operate the Light Synthesiser’s more complex options.